aws-samples/config-resource-compliance-dashboard/README.md

     ```
     pip3 install --upgrade cid-cmd
     ```
-   - On the top right corner, click on `Actions`, and then `Upload file`
+   - On the top right corner, click on `Actions`, and then `Upload file`.
-   - Select the `cid-crcd.yaml` file under the `dashboard_template` directory and click on `Upload`
+   - Select the `cid-crcd.yaml` file under the `dashboard_template` directory and click on `Upload`.
    - Deploy the dashboard running the command (replace first the following parameters):
-     - `--quicksight-datasource-role` The value of the output `QuickSightDataSourceRole` from the CloudFormation template
+     - `--quicksight-datasource-role` The value of the output `QuickSightDataSourceRole` from the CloudFormation template.
-     - `--tag1` The name of the first tag you use to categorize workloads
+     - `--tag1` The name of the first tag you use to categorize workloads.
-     - `--tag2` The name of the second tag you use to categorize workloads
+     - `--tag2` The name of the second tag you use to categorize workloads.
-     - `--tag3` The name of the third tag you use to categorize workloads
+     - `--tag3` The name of the third tag you use to categorize workloads.
-     - `--tag4` The name of the fourth tag you use to categorize workloads
+     - `--tag4` The name of the fourth tag you use to categorize workloads.
      - Notice that tag parameters are case sensitive and cannot be empty.
-If you do not use a tag, pass a short default value, e.g. `--tag4 'tag4'`
+If you do not use a tag, pass a short default value, e.g. `--tag4 'tag4'`.
-     - **Leave every other parameter to its default value**
+     - **Leave every other parameter to its default value**.

     ```
     cid-cmd deploy --resources 'cid-crcd.yaml' --quicksight-datasource-role 'REPLACE-WITH-CLOUDFORMATION-OUTPUT' --tag1 'REPLACE_WITH_CUSTOM_TAG_1' --tag2 'REPLACE_WITH_CUSTOM_TAG_2' --tag3 'REPLACE_WITH_CUSTOM_TAG_3' --tag4 'REPLACE_WITH_CUSTOM_TAG_4' --dashboard-id 'cid-crcd' --athena-database 'cid_crcd_database'  --athena-workgroup 'cid-crcd-dashboard'
     ```
 1. During installation the CID-CMD tool will ask you `[quicksight-datasource-id] Please choose DataSource (Select the first one if not sure): (Use arrow keys)` If you have installed other CID/CUDOS dashboards, you already have a datasource called `CID-CMD-Athena`.
-Select it, otherwise select `CID-CMD-Athena <CREATE NEW DATASOURCE>`
+Select it, otherwise select `CID-CMD-Athena <CREATE NEW DATASOURCE>`.
-1. When asked `[timezone] Please select timezone for datasets scheduled refresh.: (Use arrow keys)` select the time zone for dataset scheduled refresh in your region (it is already preselected)
+1. When asked `[timezone] Please select timezone for datasets scheduled refresh.: (Use arrow keys)` select the time zone for dataset scheduled refresh in your region (it is already preselected).
-1. When asked `[share-with-account] Share this dashboard with everyone in the account?: (Use arrow keys)` select the option that works for you
+1. When asked `[share-with-account] Share this dashboard with everyone in the account?: (Use arrow keys)` select the option that works for you.
-1. Enable Refresh Schedule on Datasets.
-This will refresh the data in QuickSight with the frequency you specify:
+1. By default, the data sets for this CRCD dashbaord are refreshed once a day.
+Optionally, you can configure the Refresh Schedule in QuickSight with the frequency you specify:
-   - Navigate to QuickSight and then Datasets
+   - Navigate to QuickSight and then Datasets.
-   - The datasets for this dashboard have all the `config_` prefix
+   - All the datasets for this dashboard have `config_` as prefix.
-   - Click on a Dataset, and then open the Refresh tab
+   - Click on a Dataset, and then open the Refresh tab.
-   - Click on Add a new schedule, select Full refresh and a Frequency
+   - Click on Add a new schedule, select Full refresh and a frequency.
 1. Visualize the dashboard:
-   - Navigate to QuickSight and then Dashboards
+   - Navigate to QuickSight and then Dashboards.
-   - Make sure you are in the correct region
+   - Make sure you are in the correct region.
-   - Click on the AWS Config Resource Compliance Dashboard (CRCD) dashboard
+   - Click on the **AWS Config Resource Compliance Dashboard (CRCD)** dashboard.

 #### Manual setup of S3 event notification
 _You can skip this paragraph if you selected_ `yes` _on CloudFormation parameter_ `Configure S3 event notification` _at step 1 above._

 If you selected `no`, you must configure the Log Archive S3 bucket event notification to trigger the Lambda Partitioner function when objects are added to the bucket.
-The necessary permissions for the Lambda function to access the Log Archive bucket have been deployed by CloudFormation already.
+The necessary permissions for the Lambda function to access the Log Archive bucket have been deployed by CloudFormation already, and you can find the ARN of the Lambda Partitioner function in the output values of the CloudFormation template.

 The S3 event notifications for this dashboard have these requirements:
-1. All object create events
+1. All object create events.
-1. All prefixes
+1. All prefixes.

 This may be a challenge depending on your current S3 event notification setup, since Amazon S3 [cannot have](https://docs.aws.amazon.com/AmazonS3/latest/userguide/notification-how-to-filtering.html#notification-how-to-filtering-examples-invalid) overlapping prefixes in two rules for the same event type.